-How to Go Camping at a National Park this Summer
+How to Go Camping at a National Park this Fall

-Nothing says summer like camping under the stars.
-But packing the car with camping gear, mask, and sanitizer, aren’t the only things to consider before staking your tent and unrolling your sleeping bag in a national park this summer.
+Nothing beats camping under the stars in a National Park.
+But packing the car with camping gear, mask, and sanitizer, aren’t the only things to consider before staking your tent and unrolling your sleeping bag in a national park this year.

 To manage capacity, many campsites (and even some parks in general) now require advance reservations to guarantee your place.
 While some parks have their own booking sites, most campgrounds and park activities can be booked ahead via Recreation.gov.
 Be sure to bring both a paper and digital copy of your reservation with you this year—many parks aren’t accepting paper copies to reduce person-to-person contact.
 Some parks have also instituted new self-registration processes to further facilitate a contactless experience for everyone.

 To help you plan your trip, we’ve summarized every park’s campground and backcountry country status, by state, including what’s open and how to book (or not).
 Wherever you go, be sure to check individual park websites for the most up-to-date park opening information, as park, trail, and campground access can change from day to day.
 Happy camping!

 - Denali National Park: All campgrounds are open.
 Reserve ahead here.

 - Gates of the Arctic National Park: There are no designated campsites in the park.

 - Glacier Bay National Park: Backcountry and campground are open.
 No in-person registration is available and paper registration forms won’t be accepted.
 Pre-register, see what’s open, and submit applications, here.

 - Katmai National Park: Camping will not reopen in 2020.

 - Kenai Fjords National Park: Exit Glacier Campground remains closed.